Marella Explorer: Concept and construction

 In March 1993 Celebrity Cruises had placed an order with the Meyer Werft shipyard in Papenburg, Germany for a new ship that was eventually delivered as MV Century.
 The contract also included an option for two additional vessels of the same design.
 Celebrity Cruises decided to utilize the option for additional vessels, but changes to the overall design were made to the subsequent ships compared to the Century.
 Therefore, the second ship, MV Galaxy, was given a 15.4 m longer hull compared to the Century, and the galley and pantry areas were completely redesigned.
+In the passenger areas, this extra length allowed the addition of a small atrium-like space just ahead of the aft lifts, which was used for an extra bar (deck 5) extra lounge seating (deck 6) and a Sushi Bar (deck 7).

 The keel of the Galaxy was laid on 25 May 1995, she was launched from drydock in May 1996 and delivered to Celebrity Cruises on 10 October 1996.
 Following a promotional visit to Southampton, the ship sailed across the Atlantic Ocean without passengers.
 Further promotional visits in Boston, Philadelphia and Port Canaveral followed, after which the ship sailed to Port Everglades to begin her commercial career with Celebrity Cruises.

 Celebrity Cruises

 Galaxy entered service with Celebrity Cruises on 21 December 1996 on a week-long cruise from Port Everglades to the Caribbean.
 Alongside her near-sister ship Century she operated week-long alternating western and eastern Caribbean cruises.
-During the 1997 northern hemisphere summer season the Galaxy relocated to the west coast of North America to operate week-long cruises to Alaska from Vancouver, British Columbia, Canada.
+During the 1997 Northern Hemisphere summer season the Galaxy relocated to the west coast of North America to operate week-long cruises to Alaska from Vancouver, British Columbia, Canada.
 This pattern was repeated from 1997 up until 2000.

 In 1998, Galaxy was the setting of BBC television's docusoap The Cruise, which made Jane McDonald famous.